What's the Best Skincare Routine for Acne?

 Chemical exfoliants include fruit acids such as salicylic acid, which is a type of alpha hydroxy acid, or AHA.
 Salicylic acid works by removing the top few layers of skin, taking away dead skin cells, dirt, old makeup and excess oil.

 This can be beneficial for those with acne prone skin as it gently clears the pores, helping to prevent acne breakouts and spots.
 We advise using a product that contains salicylic acid once a week to begin with.
-If your skin doesn’t react with redness and inflammation, you can try using it twice a week.
+If your skin doesn’t react with redness and inflammation, you can try using it twice a week to keep your skin texture smooth and less likely to break out.

-Some skin types, particularly those with acne prone skin, can produce too much.
+Some skin types, particularly those with acne prone skin, can produce too much (conversely, those with dry skin produce too little).
 This causes a tell tale shine to the skin, but it can also cause blockages within the skin’s pores.
 The sebum can collect in the pores, trapping dirt, bacteria, makeup, dead skin cells and toxins inside the pores.

 This can then lead to more spots, inflammation and irritation.

-So the temptation might be to avoid adding more oil and skip the moisturiser.
+So, if you have oily skin, the temptation might be to avoid adding more oil on the skin and skip the moisturiser.
 But this signals bad news, even for oily skin!
 Cleansing can strip the skin of water and oils, so not replacing this moisture with moisturiser after cleansing can cause the skin to overcompensate and produce more oil.

 This will then cause a vicious cycle of oiliness, greasiness, blocked pores, acne breakouts, redness and inflammation.

 So using a moisturiser after cleansing is key, both in the morning and at night.
-Our Sidekick Day Cream is ideally suited to acne prone skin, and contains non comedogenic (non pore blocking) plant based oils that add moisture and support the skin, without overloading it.
+Our Calming Hydration Day Cream is ideally suited to acne prone skin, and contains non comedogenic (non pore blocking) plant based oils that add moisture and support the skin, without overloading it.

-We’ve also developed our Midnight Feast Night Cream with similar skin supporting, non pore blocking oils and silica salts that nourish the skin as your sleep.
+We’ve also developed our Overnight Replenishment Night Cream with similar skin supporting, non pore blocking oils and silica salts that nourish the skin as you sleep.
 Again, our night cream won’t overload the skin or cause excessive oiliness.

 Face serums are designed to deliver a concentrated shot of skin loving nutrients to the lower layers of the skin.
 They help to hydrate, nourish and support the skin and are designed to be used after cleansing and before moisturising.

-Some face serums, such as our Strength Training Serum can help to tackle the root causes of acne, deep within the skin’s layers.
+Some face serums, such as our Deep Hydration Serum can help to tackle the root causes of acne, deep within the skin’s layers.

-It’s entirely up to you if you’d like to use a face serum, but if you’re looking for a good place to start, then ours is perfectly suited to your skin!
+It’s entirely up to you if you’d like to use a face serum in the prevention of acne, but if you’re looking for a good place to start, then ours is perfectly suited to your skin!

 Again, using a face mask once or twice a week is completely down to personal choice.
 We’ve recently developed a clay based face mask that helps to deeply cleanse the skin and keep it healthy.

-Our Clear Out Face Mask detoxes the skin to reveal, clearer, brighter skin that’s more manageable.
+Our Purifying Clay Face Mask detoxes the skin to reveal, clearer, brighter skin that’s more manageable and can be a hero product in the treatment of acne for your skin.

 If you have acne prone skin, don’t despair.
 We’re living proof that with a holistic approach and skin care that actually works, you can achieve clearer, less stressed out skin.